You will have already learned that verbs can be in the present, past or future tense, but there are different ways of using verbs within each tense.

 Charlie had lost his wallet.

-The first sentence (Charlie lost his wallet) is the most straightfoward.
+The first sentence (Charlie lost his wallet) is the most straightforward.
 It tells us that Charlie lost his wallet some time in the past and suggests that the event (losing the wallet) is over and done with.
+This is the simple past tense.

-If we are already using the past tense we would use the third version (had lost) to put the action further back into the past.
+If we are already using the past tense, we would use the third version (had lost) to put the action further back into the past.
 (Charlie told us that he had lost his wallet.)
+This is the past perfect.

-In this worksheet you can practise choosing the most suitable version of the past tense for different situations.
+In this activity, we will practise choosing the most suitable version of the past tense for different situations.